eglaubauf/egMatLib/README.md

 - Edit multiple materials at the same time via the Details-Pane
 - Easy adjustable custom preview and rendersize
 - ACES 1.2 support
+- Added ACES 1.3 support (both, 1.2 and 1.3 are supported now)
 - Right Click Menus for adding materials quickly from the network pane
 - Importing to current network location (pwd()/matnet)
 - Double Click or right click for importing Materials into the scene